matm/jQuery-File-Upload-Wiki/Options.md

 * Example: `'PUT'`

 **Note:**
 "PUT" is only supported by browser supporting XHR file uploads, as iframe transport uploads rely on standard HTML forms which only support "POST" file uploads.
+See [[Browser support]].

 ### dataType
 The type of data that is expected back from the server.